JJMister/feedback/.github/ISSUE_TEMPLATE.md

 ### What is the expected behavior?

+How do you think, or how would you like it should behave.

-#### GitBook Editor
+#### For GitBook Editor

-If the feedback concerns the GitBook Editor, Which version and which browser / OS are affected by this issue?
-Did this work in previous versions?
-Specify if you're using the web or desktop editor.
+- Operating System?
+- (Web) Browser version?
+- (Desktop) Editor version?
+- Was the bug present in previous versions?

-#### GitBook.com
+#### For GitBook.com

-What is your username?
-What is the url of the concerned book?
+Provide, if possible, your username and the URL of the concerned book.

 ----